 2.4.
-Political and Health Information Seeking
+Information Source, Misinformation, and Disinformation

-This project, partially funded by a grant from the John S. and James L. Knight Foundation, seeks to understand information seeking and how different practices influence knowledge about matters of public importance during periods of dynamic change.
+This project, partially funded by a grant from the John S. and James L. Knight Foundation, started with an emphasis on information seeking during the COVIE-19 pandemic.
+It continues as a generalized program of research on how sources of information affect how individuals make sense of complex phenomena.
+The team continues to mine data collected in three waves of surveys to shed light on information seeking and how different practices influence knowledge about matters of public importance during periods of dynamic change.
 Such situations, exemplified but not limited to the coronavirus pandemic, necessitate that individuals and organizations make decisions based on incomplete and changing information, often complicated by deliberately misleading information.
 Using the unfolding coronavirus pandemic as a case to study the broader phenomenon of information seeking and verification under conditions of uncertainty and rapidly changing information, the research project examines the interplay between political and health information seeking.
 Controlling for socioeconomic and other factors, we are particularly interested in how sources and channels used to obtain, verify, and update information influence individuals' mental models and factual knowledge about the pandemic and appropriate responses.